-Cozy fingers: the best thin & warm winter gloves
+Cozy fingers: the best thinnest and warmest winter gloves

 Do you really need to be forced to choose between mobility or warmth with your winter gloves?